out-of-cheese-error/gooseberry/README.md

 ```

-#### Index filename
+#### Other options

-`gooseberry config kb index`

-The name of the Index file, e.g. `mdbook` needs this to be called "SUMMARY" and in Obisidan you could use "00INDEX" to make it show up first in the
+- `index` - sets the name of the Index file, e.g. `mdbook` needs this to be called "SUMMARY" and in Obisidan you could use "00INDEX" to make it show up first in the file explorer.
-file explorer.

-#### Ignoring tags

-`gooseberry config kb ignore`

-Some annotations maybe aren't meant for the knowledge base.
-You can exclude these by tagging them with a specific tag, and then adding this tag to the
-`ignore_tags` configuration option (manually in the config file or with the above command).
-Note: Annotations with ignored tags will still be included
-in the `search` and `tag` commands.
+- `ignore` - sets the list of tags to ignore when creating the knowledge base. *Note: Annotations with ignored tags will still be included in the `search` and `tag` commands*

-#### File extensions

-`gooseberry config kb extension`
+- `nest` -  defines the pattern to use for nesting tags. e.g. if `nested_tag = "/"` then a tag of "parent/child" combined with `hierarchy = ["Tag"]` would create a "parent" folder with a "child" file inside it. *Note: Commas (",") and semicolons (";") should not be used inside tags as they are used as separators by Gooseberry.*

-e.g. "md", "org", "txt" etc. (**Don't include the .**)
+- `extension` - sets the file extension for the knowledge base files. e.g. "md", "org", "txt" etc. *Note: Don't include the . in the extension*

 ## Why "Gooseberry"?